Register for the Webinar

 Like all USCHS programs, this webinar is free and open to the public; registration is required.

-Dr. Tama’s publications include four books: Bipartisanship and US Foreign Policy: Cooperation in a Polarized Age (Oxford University Press, 2024); Rivals for Power: Presidential-Congressional Relations, Sixth Edition, co-edited with James A. Thurber (Rowman and Littlefield, 2018); Terrorism and National Security Reform: How Commissions Can Drive Change During Crises (Cambridge University Press, 2011); and A Creative Tension: The Foreign Policy Roles of the President and Congress, co-authored with Lee H. Hamilton (Woodrow Wilson Center Press, 2002).
-He has also authored numerous journal articles, book chapters, policy reports, and articles in major newspapers and policy magazines.
+Dr. Tama’s other publications include Rivals for Power: Presidential-Congressional Relations, Sixth Edition, co-edited with USCHS Board Member James A. Thurber (Rowman and Littlefield); Terrorism and National Security Reform: How Commissions Can Drive Change During Crises (Cambridge University Press); and A Creative Tension: The Foreign Policy Roles of the President and Congress, co-authored with Lee H. Hamilton (Woodrow Wilson Center Press).
+He also wrote journal articles, book chapters, policy reports, and articles for major newspapers and policy magazines.

 In an era of ever-increasing polarization in the US Congress, American foreign policy remains marked by frequent bipartisanship.
 In Bipartisanship and US Foreign Policy, Jordan Tama shows that, even as polarization in American politics reaches new heights, Democrats and Republicans in Washington continue to cooperate on important international issues.
 Looking closely at congressional voting patterns and recent debates over military action, economic sanctions, international trade, and foreign policy spending, Tama reveals that bipartisanship remains surprisingly common when US elected officials turn their attention overseas.
 Yet bipartisanship today rarely involves complete unity.
 Instead, bipartisan coalitions spanning members of both parties often coexist with intra-party divisions or disagreement between Congress and the president, making it difficult for the United States to speak with one voice on the global stage.
 Drawing on new data and interviews of more than 100 foreign policy practitioners, this book documents the persistence of bipartisanship on international issues and highlights key factors that facilitate or impede cooperation on foreign policy challenges.